Close Menu

 Discrimination

-Discrimination occurs when an employee is fired because of race, gender, age, disability, or another protected characteristic.
+Discrimination occurs when an employee is fired because of race, gender, age, disability, or other protected characteristic.
 This type of wrongful termination is prohibited by federal law and state and local anti-discrimination statutes.
-Employers may also be liable for wrongful termination if they allow a hostile work environment to exist, or if they fail to take appropriate action when an employee reports discrimination.

 Retaliation

 When you are terminated as a form of revenge for engaging in protected activity, such as reporting discrimination or harassment, filing a workers’ compensation claim, or participating in a union, it is known as retaliation.
-If you suspect that you were fired in retaliation, it is advisable to seek the assistance of a law firm to help you fight back and protect your rights.

-Breach of contract
+Breach of Contract

-Your employer cannot fire you if the termination violates the terms of your contract.
 This can include firing you before the end of a contract term, firing you without following the proper procedures outlined in the contract, or firing you without providing the required notice or compensation.

 How Do I Prove Wrongful Termination?

-• Emails.
-This includes emails about your employment, such as communication with your employer or colleagues about work-related matters.
+• Emails: This includes emails about your employment, such as communication with your employer or colleagues about work-related matters.

-• Text messages.
-If you communicate with your employer or colleagues via text message, we will want to keep those conversations.
+• Text Messages: If you communicate with your employer or colleagues via text message, we will want to keep those conversations.

-• Performance reviews.
-Copies of your performance reviews can demonstrate your value as an employee.
+• Performance Reviews: Copies of your performance reviews can demonstrate your value as an employee.

-• Employment-related notices.
-Termination or layoff notices, and official paperwork related to your employment, such as your offer letter, contract, or job description, can help us build your case.
+• Employment-Related Notices: Termination or layoff notices and official paperwork related to your employment, such as your offer letter, contract, or job description, can help us build your case.

-• Pay stubs.
-Our attorneys may collect your pay stubs to help calculate lost wages in the event of a dispute with your employer.
+• Pay Stubs: Our attorneys may collect your pay stubs to help calculate lost wages in the event of a dispute with your employer.

-• Communication with coworkers.
-If you have had any conversations with coworkers about your termination or employment-related matters, we will want a record of those conversations.
+• Communication with Coworkers: If you have had any conversations with coworkers about your termination or employment-related matters, we will want a record of those conversations.

 How Long Do I Have to File a Wrongful Termination Lawsuit in California?